Folsom Lawyer for Wills

 If you discover that there is more than one will, and it is not clear which one is the latest and final will of the deceased, consult our Folsom lawyer for wills as soon as possible.

-If you would like the legal assistance of a seasoned Folsom lawyer for wills, contact Yee Law Group, PC to schedule a consultation.
+If you would like the legal assistance of a seasoned Folsom lawyer for wills, contact Yee Law Group Inc. to schedule a consultation.

 “Just had our living trust done with yee law group.
 Mike yee and his team made the whole process so easy.
 Highly recommend!”